 Gift Card Scams that Insist You Must Pay

 Scam artists may call impersonating the IRS or other government agency threatening that you owe money and could be arrested if you do not pay with a gift card today.
 Or a similar scam is when they impersonate law enforcement and state that you failed to show for a mandated court appearance, and a warrant is out for your arrest.
 To avoid going to jail, you can pay a fine using a prepaid MoneyPak Card or debit card to clear the warrant and fines.
 For many unsuspecting a scam, the victim will purchase gift cards or buy a prepaid debit card and give the scammers the card number and PIN number.
 The scammer then uses the funds on the gift cards, and the money and card balances are gone just as quickly as it was loaded to the card.

 What would you do if a window pops up in your browser claiming to give you a $100 Walmart gift coupon once you filled out the application form?
 Go or No Go?
-More often than not it is a scam.
+More often than not, it is a scam.
 Recently we have observed a spike in the number of such pages captured by our AI engine.
-Our advise to the users would be to stay away from them.
+Our advice to the users would be to stay away from them.
 These scams can be carried out in the following ways: